simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

 Set Log Servers
 ^^^^^^^^^^^^^^^

-The list of log servers are usually set during ``simp config``, and dumped into the ``simp_config_settings.yaml`` hiera file.
+The list of log servers are usually set during ``simp config``, and placed in the ``simp_config_settings.yaml`` hiera file.
 If this value needs to be changed, you can either run ``simp config`` again or set the values below in the ``default.yaml``.